ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-09-05-moving-into-an-old-military-ambulance.md

 ## Turning the van into a mobile garage

-After fixing the roof and gutter, I installed the solar system.
+After fixing the roof and gutter, I installed the <span id="solar-system">solar system</span>.
 I picked two [250Wp panels](https://www.amazon.de/gp/product/B01GJLZOK4?tag=mumothhoofba-21) that nicely fitted on the roof without increasing the height of the vehicle.

 ![Solar panels mounted on the roof](/assets/images/IMG_2895.jpg)